Famous Last Words (band): 2008-2012: Barlait, A Walking Memory, and early EPs

 Renaming themselves A Walking Memory, the group quickly began to make their mark within the scene.
-Utilizing heavy guitar riffs, catchy hooks, folly, and symphonic elements, the band took things a step further and introduced detailed stories into their lyrics and album structure; transforming their band into more of an art project.
-It was characteristics like this that lead the independent label InVogue Records to sign the band in 2012.
+Utilizing heavy guitar riffs, catchy hooks, folly, and symphonic elements, the band introduced detailed stories into their lyrics and album structure; transforming their band into more of an art project.
+They released the EP You Could Have Made This Easier in 2010.
+This appeared in self-initiative.
+After the final name change to Famous Last Words, this was followed by the EP's "In Your Face" in 2010, and Pick Your Poison in 2012; the latter of which came after the band signed to independent label InVogue Records.